-The date electoral expenditure is paid for or invoiced is not necessarily when it is incurred.
+The date electoral expenditure is paid for or invoiced is not necessarily the date it is incurred for the purposes of the LGEA.
 For further information about when expenditure is incurred, see Fact sheet 12 - Definition of electoral expenditure.

 What is the expenditure cap amount?